 1. Vail Mountain Resort

 The Mountain: When it comes to skiing in Colorado, Vail is the biggest name around.
 This is one of the largest resorts in the world and home to some of the best terrain in Colorado.
-The seven back bowls are enough to occupy skiers for a whole season, and you could certainly spend an endless amount of time right here.
+The seven back bowls are enough to occupy skiers for a whole season.
 This is if you manage to drag yourself off the long groomed runs, which stretch along the front side, overlooking the town of Vail.
 And certainly there are people who never do venture into the back bowls.

 The extensive and varied terrain means the resort can easily accommodate all levels of skiers, from beginners to experts, and you can almost always find good conditions somewhere on the mountain regardless of the weather.
 Beginners and intermediates tend to enjoy the front groomed runs, more advanced skiers and experts will find excellent tree skiing, moguls, and steeps on the back side.

 Vail is not as high as some of the other resorts in the area but still receives a heavy amount of snow, with more than 350 inches per season.
 The resort is also currently undertaking a huge snowmaking enhancement project, which should lead to a longer season.
-Spread over 5,289 acres, the hill has 31 lifts, three terrain parks, and does an extensive amount of grooming; great for beginner and intermediate level skiers.
+Spread over 5,289 acres, the hill has 31 lifts, three terrain parks, and does an extensive amount of grooming.
+It is a great place for beginner and intermediate level skiers.

 By ski village standards, Vail is big.
 Along the interstate, you'll see exits for East Vail, Vail Town Center, and West Vail.
 Vail Town Center, including Lionhead Village immediately to the west of Town Center, is where all of the action is located.
 Town Center or Lionhead Village is also where you will likely want to park for a day of skiing, and where you will find dining and shopping.
 These two areas are essentially connected to each other.